satyamchmobo/WeWorkMovieApp/README.md

 NOTE : GEOLOCATION package used to convert lat long in string address is a paid libray. and it is used in this proejecg hence there are limited calls per seconds. so user cant test location feature very quickly in this test task

+Design doc : added in the root folder named as : we_work_design_decisions

 ## Getting Started